 It is rare to find such a detailed report in the ULTRA intercepts.
 My guess is that normally such reports would have been sent by mail, in order to not clog up the radio communications system.
 In this case, ULTRA indicates that Fliegerkorps X raised questions about the raid (where, when, how many, what…), since they did not know about it, when Fliegerfuehrer reported that there would be an investigation of the failure of fighter cover.

-The attack appears to have been reasonably successful however, apparently hitting the RAF’s No.113 Squadron (Blenheim light bombers) and No.33 Squadron (Hurricane fighters), and causing a considerable amount of damage.
-The 29 Indian Brigade war diary (29 Indian Brigade commanded at Giarabub) states the following losses:
+The attack was successful however, apparently hitting the RAF’s No.113 Squadron (Blenheim light bombers) and No.33 Squadron (Hurricane fighters), and causing a considerable amount of damage.
+The 29 Indian Brigade war diary (29 Indian Brigade commanded Oasis Force, the garrison at Giarabub/Siwa) states the following losses:

 Six RAF ground personnel killed and 16 wounded.